aidh-aadil/sparky-bot/README.md

 - `bite` : Generate a gif of you biting a user
 - `clap` : Generate a gif to show that you are clapping
 - `confused` : Generate a gif to show that you are confused
+- `facepalm` : Generate a gif to show that you are facepalming

 ### Fun commands